 Blind cats can be more easily startled than others, particularly if they also happen to be losing their hearing.
 Be sure to let your blind cat know you’re coming, and don’t sweep her up off the floor without an introductory “hello” and some gentle petting.

 Cats often react to weakness by hiding that weakness, perhaps by becoming more standoffish or aggressive.
 Others may become more dependent or clingy.
 However your cat reacts to his changing vision, be kind and compassionate and imagine how you’d feel if you were going through the same thing.
 Also, talk to your cat as you’re coming or going in order to reassure him that you’re nearby.

 Even though blind cats navigate their indoor world perfectly well, there’s no point in exposing them to the risks of outdoor life.
 However, an outdoor enclosure or a walk on a leash, if your blind kitty is so inclined, could be a wonderful boost to her quality of life.

-Do you have a blind cat?
+Tell us: Do you have a blind cat?
 Do you have any other tips for making a blind cat’s life easier?
 Please share your suggestions and stories about your life with a blind kitty in the comments.

-Read about some blind cats on Catster:
+Read more about blind cats on Catster: